Global strong solution to the two-dimensional density-dependent nematic liquid crystal flows with vacuum: Introduction

+which together with \eqref{50} and Aubin-Lions lemma gives the continuity of $\rho\mathbf{u}$ at the initial time. \end{remark}

 We now make some comments on the analysis of the present paper.
-Note that for initial data satisfying \eqref{eq1.6}, Liu-Liu-Tan-Zhong \cite{LLTZ15} established that the local existence and uniqueness of strong solution to the Cauchy problem of local existence and uniqueness of strong solution to the Cauchy problem \eqref{eq1.1}--\eqref{eq1.2} (see Lemma \ref{lem2.1}).
+Note that for initial data satisfying \eqref{eq1.6}, Liu-Liu-Tan-Zhong \cite{LLTZ15} established the local existence and uniqueness of strong solution to the Cauchy problem \eqref{eq1.1}--\eqref{eq1.2} (see Lemma \ref{lem2.1}).
 Thus, the proof of Theorem \ref{thm1.2} lies in some global a priori estimates on the strong solutions to the system \eqref{eq1.1}--\eqref{eq1.2} in suitable higher norms.
 It should be pointed out that the crucial techniques of proofs in \cite{LW,DHX} cannot be adapted to the situation treated here, since the standard Sobolev embedding inequality is critical in $\mathbb{R}^2$.
 Moreover, it seems difficult to bound the $L^q(\mathbb{R}^2)$-norm of $\mathbf{u}$ just in terms of $\|\sqrt{\rho}\mathbf{u}\|_{L^{2}(\mathbb{R}^2)}$ and $\|\nabla\mathbf{u} \|_{L^{2}(\mathbb{R}^2)}$.
 To this end, we try to adapt some basic ideas used in \cite{LSZ,LXZ}, where the authors investigated the global existence of strong solutions to the Cauchy problem of the 2D nonhomogeneous incompressible Navier--Stokes and MHD equations, respectively.
 However, compared with \cite{LSZ,LXZ}, for the incompressible nematic liquid crystal flows treated here, the strong coupling terms and strong nonlinear terms, such as $\divv(\nabla\mathbf{d}\odot\nabla\mathbf{d})$, $\mathbf{u}\cdot\nabla\mathbf{d}$ and $|\nabla\mathbf{d}|^{2}\mathbf{d}$, will bring out some new difficulties.